On the dimension of the $p$-Bergman spaces: Infinite Dimensionality of p -Bergman Spaces

 As we shall see, this can be proved by slightly adjusting Jucha's ideas in \cite{jucha2012remark} to apply proposition \ref{prop3.4}.
-So, we shall only explain the necessary modifications to Jucha's proofs as required.
-The proof consists of the next three propositions.
-In the first two, we obtain sufficient conditions for infinite dimensionality of $p$-Bergman spaces.
-Finally, we show that if neither of the sufficient conditions are satisfied then the $p$-Bergman space is trivial.
+So, at times we shall only explain the necessary modifications to Jucha's proofs as required.
+The proof consists of the next two propositions.